Snakefly: Distribution and habitat

 Snakeflies are usually found in temperate coniferous forest.
 They are distributed widely around the globe, the majority of species occurring in Europe and Asia, but also being found in certain regions of Africa, western North America and Central America.
 In Africa, they are only found in the mountains north of the Sahara Desert.
-In North America, they are found west of the Rocky Mountains, and range from southwest Canada all the way to the Mexican-Guatemalan Border, which is the farthest south they have been found in the western hemisphere.
+In North America, they are found west of the Rocky Mountains, and range from southwest Canada all the way to the Mexican-Guatemalan Border, which is the furthest south they have been found in the western hemisphere.
 In the eastern hemisphere, they can be found from Spain to Japan.
 Many species are found throughout Europe and Asia with the southern edge of their range in northern Thailand and northern India.
 Snakeflies have a relict distribution, having had a more widespread range and being more diverse in the past; there are more species in Central Asia than anywhere else.
 In the southern parts of their range, they are largely restricted to higher altitudes, up to around 3000 m.
-Even though this insect order is widely distributed, the range of individual species is often very limited and some species are confined to a single mountain group.
+Even though this insect order is widely distributed, the range of individual species is often very limited and some species are confined to a single mountain range.